thorGabe123/MLOps/reports/README.md

 >
 > Answer:

 We added a config.yaml to store the constants used in the model and for testing.
 We then used hydra to use the file in our unit-testing and omegaconf to use the file in our model and training.
+For prediction, we use a simple argparser "--model_version", "--prompt" and "--output_length" to give the model wanting to load, input prompt to generate and the length of the output.

 --- question 12 fill here ---